Does a Pacemaker Help Cardiomyopathy?

 How Can a Pacemaker Help with Cardiomyopathy?

-Pacemakers are primarily for bradyarrhythmias (e.g., heart block) or CRT for DCM and LBBB.
+Pacemakers are primarily for bradyarrhythmia (e.g., heart block) or CRT for DCM and LBBB.
 HCM/RCM patients rarely qualify unless conduction issues coexist.
 A few ways a pacemaker helps with cardiomyopathy are:

-2. Supporting CRT (Cardiac Resynchronisation Therapy) : For patients who have heart failure and left bundle branch block, the chambers of the heart may not beat in sync.
-This is very common in an advanced stage of dilated cardiomyopathy.
+2. Supporting CRT (Cardiac Resynchronisation Therapy): For patients who have heart failure and left bundle branch block, the chambers of the heart may not beat in sync.
+It is recommended for selected patients with dilated cardiomyopathy who have reduced ejection fraction, persistent heart failure symptoms despite optimal medical therapy, and evidence of electrical dyssynchrony.
 CRT is a type of pacemaker therapy that helps both sides of the heart beat together and improves blood flow.

 Are All Patients Suitable for a Pacemaker?